 No in-home service calls.
 No appointments.

+As the battery drains and reaches its lowest levels, it’ll also beep continuously to warn you that it’s almost out of power.
 The purpose of that beeping is so you can proceed to shut down your connected devices and appliances safely, protecting them from any damage.

 Read: What Are UPS Battery Failure Symptoms?